-Charred, smoke-damaged or completely gutted - we buy fire damaged houses in any condition in the UK.
+Charred, smoke-damaged or completely gutted.
+We buy fire damaged houses in any condition in England.

 Why is it so hard to sell a fire damaged house?